 Preventative maintenance, big or small, is essential to keeping your vehicle operational.
-Changing your motor oil is the most basic maintenance to ensure that your engine will stay dependable and work every day you need it.
-It is important to know when to change your oil as it also depends on your location, your vehicle’s type, and your driving habits:
+Changing your engine oil and oil filter is the most basic maintenance to ensure that your engine will stay dependable.
+When you should change your motor oil depends on your location, your vehicle’s type, and your driving habits:

 - Difficulty: Easy

 - How often: Recommended every 5,000 km - 8,000 km